 Speaking of which, there is no song on this album (and maybe even beyond) that is as comforting as “Respirate”.
 The conversational approach to the lyrics here – acting as a voice of consolation midst the chaos – is truly moving, coupled with the immaculate build-ups joined by throttling guitar leads and an uplifting organ that truly make this song a (much-needed) modern day anthem of sorts.
 Meanwhile, “Swimming” marks a celebratory moment on 11:11 – a want to remain in presence with nature in a borderline hallucinatory fashion, and could just be one of the most gorgeous tracks Pinegrove has created to date with its stellar use of tension and release.

 It’s hard to escape from the harshness of the current state of our surroundings (and the inaction that follows) sometimes, and Pinegrove are very much aware of that.
 Even with this in mind, however, 11:11 somehow succeeds in voicing out these valid concerns in an equally heart-wrenching, persuasive, and tactful manner.
-Of course, they have already proven to be masters of crafting songs that are immediately palpable – I just find it impressive how the band has figured out how to balance the heaviness of theses with their remedying, tried-and-true format of soaring alt country/indie; it’s reassuring, to say the least.
+Of course, they have already proven to be masters of crafting songs that are immediately palpable – I just find it impressive how the band has figured out how to balance the heaviness of these topics with their remedying, tried-and-true format of soaring alt country/indie; it’s reassuring, to say the least.
 Pinegrove adds yet another excellent offering to their already-excellent catalogue, showcasing once more why they are a league of their own.
 I would very much love to see how the band will further roam through these emotional explorations with their established sound on future releases.